richardjharris/yomikun-database/notes/future_ideas.md

 It's useful to tag anywhere we performed a manual data split, and avoid using that data (at least in preference) when splitting again.
 Frequency data is not considered when splitting.

+ ... for example such entries can be ignored when building RomajiDB,
+     which could be used as a hint for splitting kanji (rather than JMnedict) However RomajiDB would need to support >1 reading first.

 ## Gender data